JudeRosario/FC-jQuery-Docs/The_Basics.md

 				}
 	});

-For a complete API reference of the insertfusioncharts() function click here
+For a complete API reference of the insertfusioncharts() function click [here](http://docs.fusioncharts.com/charts/).

 ### Charts from HTML Tables